superhero1/ffritz/README.txt

 - strace
 - tcpdump
 - tcpreplay
+- mpc

 NOTES
 =====

 Atom libraries
 --------------
 - Espcially mpd requires a lot of additional shared libraries.
 Rather than integrating them into /lib / /usr/lib, they remain in their own lib directory (/usr/local/lib).
     Also, the systems's LD_LIBRARY_PATH is not modified.
 This is to avoid any conflicts/incompatibilies with other box services.

     In order to be able to call these binaries they are invoked via a wrapper